Dropout Strikes Back: Improved Uncertainty Estimation via Diversity Sampling: Classification Experiments

 We have proposed a new approach that strengthens the dropout-based uncertainty estimation for neural networks.
 Instead of randomly sampling the dropout masks on the inference stage, we sample special sets of diverse neurons via determinantal point processes that utilize the information about the correlations of neurons in the inner layers.
 Numerical experiments on a wide range of regression and classification tasks show that uncertainty estimates based our approach outperform the MC dropout and other baselines with a significant margin.
+A combination of dropout-based inference with ensembling of several models allows to further improve the quality of the proposed uncertainty estimates and achieve state-of-the-art performance.
 From the practical perspective, our method is simple to implement as it does not require any modifications to the neural network architecture and the training process.
-Importantly, the proposed unertainty estimates have high quality even for a small number of stochastic passes through the network making the inference stage even faster in practice.
+Importantly, the proposed uncertainty estimates have high quality even for a small number of stochastic passes through the network making the inference stage even faster in practice.

 We expect that the proposed methods of dropout mask sampling may also be used on the training stage, leading to more robust and efficient models.
-Another compelling direction of further research is approximate DPP sampling, which may increase the sampling speed of the proposed approaches, making them more production-friendly.
+Another compelling direction of further research is approximate DPP sampling, which may increase the sampling speed of the proposed approaches, making them more production-friendly, as in \cite{shelmanov-etal-2021-certain}.